-Six years ago Portland, Oregon, one of the most eclectic U.S. cities, was coming to terms with a graduation rate below 60%, growing child poverty levels, and rapidly increasing diversity among its students.
-The community needed to work together to improve outcomes for kids, and the All Hands Raised cradle to career partnership is making it happen.
+Six years ago Portland, Ore., one of the most eclectic U.S. cities, was coming to terms with a graduation rate below 60 percent, growing child poverty levels and rapidly increasing diversity among its students.
+The community needed to work together to improve outcomes for kids, and the All Hands Raised cradle-to-career partnership is making it happen.

 “They walk into their first day of school with something on their transcript already,” said Justin Birmingham, grants and partnerships administrator at Reynolds School District serving eastern Multnomah County.
 “Whatever we can do to give those kids a leg up, that is our mission.”

 Ninth Grade Counts (NGC) started in 2009 as an effort by All Hands Raised, a StriveTogether Cradle to Career Network partnership.
-One of five Collaborative Action Teams, NGC includes 22 distinct summer transition programs that target at-risk incoming 9th graders from Multnomah County’s six major school districts.
+One of five collaborative action teams, NGC includes 22 distinct summer transition programs that target at-risk incoming ninth-graders from Multnomah County’s six major school districts.

-“We had shock in our community about how abysmal our graduation rate was,” said Dan Ryan, CEO of the local cradle to career partnership All Hands Raised said.
+“We had shock in our community about how abysmal our graduation rate was,” said Dan Ryan, CEO of All Hands Raised.
 “The data was clear.
 If we could help students attain six credits in their freshman year, they’d be four times more likely to graduate.
 That became our first action to improve the graduation rates.”

 Instead of creating isolated programs, the organizations came together, working collectively to develop an effective summer network.

-Open to all incoming freshmen, NGC specifically targets high-priority students who, in 8th grade, failed a core course, lagged behind on state testing or had high absenteeism.
+Open to all incoming freshmen, NGC specifically targets high-priority students who in eighth grade failed a core course, lagged behind on state testing or had high absenteeism.
 NGC programs last five or six weeks and also offers students on-going connections with a cohort of fellow NGC attendees during the school year.

 “When kids feel like they belong and they’ve developed friendships with students and relationships with adults who care about them, they will remain connected to their freshman year,” Birmingham said.
 “If these students don’t attain the credit or get exposed to high school early, their success rate of graduating on time is going to be pretty much close to zero.
 That’s where you can see that this has a high leverage of also moving the needle on graduation rates.”